-The American Express Essential Card comes with a range of benefits that are appealing to the mainstream consumer – but not necessarily those that are reward points focused.
+The American Express Essential Card comes with a range of benefits that are appealing to the mainstream consumer – but not necessarily those that are rewards points-focused.
 I’d say that rewards points are a benefit of the card, rather than a focus.

 The American Express Business Accelerator is a useful card for those looking to pick up a dedicated business credit card AND maximise their points earn.